-Racial preference exists within individual communities and the likelihood is its not even a conscious decision.
+Racial preference exists within individual communities and the likelihood is it is not even a conscious decision.
 Perhaps your parents or grandparents lived in an area where the same race was densely populated.
 So when the toilet needed fixing perhaps your parents called the plumber down the road who happened to be part of the racial community.
 The same thinking patterns may have rubbed off on you and so you reach out to the person within your community.
 Please don’t feel bad for it, I don’t feel this is anyone’s fault and it’s just how society made us the way we are today.
 We just need to educate ourselves better.

 If you are wondering what has this got to do with how to be diverse in the Design industry?
 Allow me to explain…